jakobvaa/trello-relative-due-date/src/README.md

 *  those that need to be able to edit the board
 *  those that need to be able to assign activities/tasks.

-The member or observer invited, will receive the invite, be asked to create a login (if one does not already exist) and asked to join the board
+The member or observer invited, will receive the invite, be asked to create a login (if one does not already exist) and asked to join the board.

 <h2 id='labels-filter'>Labels: filtering information</h2>